Originally published May 2018. Updated on November 17, 2020.

 More and more healthcare provider organizations are turning to locum, or locum tenens to keep up with the increasing demands.

 All patients in the country deserve great care and attention- that goes without saying.
-Hiring locum tenens helps significantly in improving patient care.
+Working with a locum tenens provider helps to acquire specialized talent quickly and can significantly improve patient care.

 Importantly, the locum tenens speed up the rate of service delivery, reducing patient wait times, thus improving overall patient care experience and quality.

-Mostly, locum tenens agencies have health providers available who can be outsourced to any facility in need.
-When the hospitals and provider organizations lack enough personnel, they can shift focus to locum tenens who can be on-boarded and up to speed quickly, with minimal inconvenience.
+Mostly, locum tenens providers have the necessary talent pool available who can be outsourced to any facility in need.
+When the hospitals and provider organizations lack enough personnel, they can shift focus to locum tenens who can hit the ground running with minimal inconvenience or significant time spent onboarding.

 Downtime in a medical facility caused by provider availability issues can have dire effects on care quality and the bottom line.
 To avoid downtime, hospitals and healthcare provider organizations can turn to locum tenens to assure continuity of services.
-In this situation, deploying locum tenens reduces the potential for downtime and prevents these inefficiencies.
+In this situation, contacting a locum tenens provider to deploy critical staff can reduce the potential for downtime and prevent costly inefficiencies.

 Locum tenens give healthcare administrators the opportunity to bring in medical staff for shorter periods without the need for contracts.
 This gives administrators the flexibility to assess and restructure service delivery before engaging in permanent contracts.

-As a short-term structure, it allows organizations a variety of alternatives.
-Locum tenens can be deployed whenever there is a need for change.
+As a short-term structure, it allows healthcare organizations a variety of alternatives.
+Locum tenens can be deployed whenever and wherever there is a need for change.

-Hospitals and healthcare provider organizations can rely on locum tenens when launching new programs.
+Hospitals and healthcare provider organizations can leverage locum tenens when launching new programs.
 Opening new service lines can be tricky and require comprehensive personnel.
-Locum tenens provide the technical and professional support required.
+Locum tenens providers possess the high-performing talent that can provide the technical and professional support required.

 Instead of hiring permanent providers from the beginning, administrators can use locum tenens to test the programs.
 Launching new services lines is often unpredictable and can be costly when using permanent staff.
 The locums assist in launching the new programs before the organization bears the high cost of permanent provider recruitment.